-Ensure school grounds, buildings, and interiors incorporate proven strategies that deter crime, reduce the fear and incidence of crime, and improve the quality of the life for students.
+Ensure school grounds, buildings, and interiors incorporate proven design strategies that foster a sense of safety, community, and connectedness to improve the quality of the life for students.

-II 8.0 - Crime Prevention Through Environmental Design The design of learning environments can dramatically affect behavior, feelings, and how we view others.
-While schools in the United States remain relatively safe, any amount of violence is unacceptable.
+II 8.0 - Safer schools By Design

+The design of learning environments can dramatically affect behavior, feelings, and attitudes towards one another.
+While schools in the United States remain relatively safe, it is imperative to increase feelings of safety and reduce opportunities for violence.
 Crime Prevention Through Environmental Design (CPTED) principles focus on reducing crime opportunities and on promoting positive social behavior.
+The International CPTED Association created this standard to reduce crime opportunities through thoughtful design.
 The CPTED Principles are: